CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/appengine-jobs.md

 sidebar_position: 12
 ---

-# AppEngine Jobs
+# CompuTec AppEngine Jobs

 ## Prerequisites

-AppEngine Jobs are a powerful feature in the CompuTec AppEngine framework that allow developers to execute background logic in response to specific events in SAP Business One.
+CompuTec AppEngine Jobs are a powerful feature in the CompuTec AppEngine framework that allow developers to execute background logic in response to specific events in SAP Business One.
 This tutorial demonstrates how to build a custom job that listens for the creation of a new, unapproved Sales Order and automatically generates a To-Do task for follow-up.
 This kind of automation enhances operational efficiency and ensures timely review of business documents.

 Before you begin, ensure background processing is properly configured in your environment.
 You can refer to the setup guide here: [Configuration and Administration → Background processing](../../../version-2.0/administrators-guide/configuration-and-administration/overview.md).